goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

   - **become**: privilege escalation in Playbooks, same as using `-b` in the ad hoc command.

-> **Warning**
+{{% notice tip %}}
->
+The ordering of the contents within a Playbook is important, because Ansible executes plays and tasks in the order they are presented.
-> The ordering of the contents within a Playbook is important, because Ansible executes plays and tasks in the order they are presented.
+{{% /notice %}}

 A Playbook should be **idempotent**, so if a Playbook is run once to put the hosts in the correct state, it should be safe to run it a second time and it should make no further changes to the hosts.

-> **Tip**
+{{% notice tip %}}
->
+Most Ansible modules are idempotent, so it is relatively easy to ensure this is true.
-> Most Ansible modules are idempotent, so it is relatively easy to ensure this is true.
+{{% /notice %}}

 ## Creating a Directory Structure and File for your Playbook